-If you’re not already collecting testimonials from your clients, you need to start doing it (even if you don’t want to).
+If you’re not already collecting testimonials from your clients, you need to start doing it even if you are hesitant.

 Your portfolio proves to potential employers and clients that you know how to write copy.
 (It also proves that you know how to work with designers, know how to incorporate a brand in your writing, and a few other things, but let’s stick to basics.)
 And that proof is super important.

-However, there’s another kind of proof that can be just as impactful: Social proof.
+However, there’s another kind of proof that can be just as impactful: social proof.
 Social proof demonstrates that people or companies think highly of a product or service.
 Reviews on Amazon are social proof.
-Logos of companies who have used a product are social proof.
+Logos of companies that have used a product are social proof.
 Facebook likes are social proof.

 And testimonials or references for an individual are social proof.

-If you’re thinking, but doesn’t my portfolio prove that I can do the work?
-Yes, but there are still many other elements of working with you that aren’t demonstrated in your samples.
+If you’re thinking that your portfolio proves that you can do the work, you’re right.
+But there are still many other elements of working with you that aren’t demonstrated in your samples.

 I know: Most people would rather not reach out to others for testimonials.
 You feel like you’re asking for a favor.
 It feels uncomfortable.

-All you have to do is draft up a simple email:
+But all you need do is draft a simple email:

 It was such a pleasure working with you on [insert project].
-I’m working on building up my copywriting business and I was wondering: would you be willing to provide a testimonial?
+I’m working on building up my copywriting business and I was wondering if you would be willing to provide a testimonial.